 - Genetic diseases.

-- Drugs: for example, phenothiazines, isoniazid, tricyclic antidepressants; binge alcohol drinking; drug (eg, benzodiazepines) or alcohol withdrawal.
+- Drugs: for example, phenothiazines, isoniazid, tricyclic antidepressants; drug withdrawal (eg, benzodiazepines).

-- Metabolic medical disorders such as uraemia, hypoglycaemia, hyponatraemia, hypernatraemia, hypercalcaemia and hypocalcaemia.
+- Metabolic medical disorders such as renal failure, hypoglycaemia, hyponatraemia, hypernatraemia, hypercalcaemia and hypocalcaemia.

 Absence seizures cause an interruption to mental activity for less than 30 seconds.
 They rarely persist into adulthood.